🇦🇺 Australia

 Shoemaker Visa Pathway Australia

-Shoemakers can migrate to Australia via the Temporary Skill Shortage visa (482) or Employer Nomination Scheme (186).
-Both pathways require TRA skills assessment and employer sponsorship.
-The 186 leads to permanent residency.
+Shoemakers can migrate to Australia through employer sponsorship via the Temporary Skill Shortage (482) or Employer Nomination Scheme (186) visas.
+Both pathways require TRA skills assessment and an Australian employer willing to sponsor.
+These visas offer temporary work or permanent settlement opportunities in Australia's specialist trades sector.

 Key Facts